-WiFi DIY Hidden Camera Kit – build your own covert camera

 WiFi DIY Hidden Camera Kit – build your own covert camera Information

 This hidden camera DIY kit allows you to build your own hidden spy camera into any item you choose.
 This DIY covert camera system features WiFi so you can view the live video footage from your camera via your mobile phone or tablet.
-The DIY system includes the camera lens, WiFi module & antenna, rechargeable battery (1500mA or 5000mA options) with mini USB charging port, micro SD card slot and an on/off switch.
+The DIY system includes the camera lens, WiFi module & antenna, rechargeable 5000mA battery with mini USB charging port, micro SD card slot and an on/off switch.

 The system records to micro SD card (not supplied) and maximum capacity of 128G can be used.
 Click here to see our range of micro SD cards.